inform-health-informatics/liquibase-hibernate-fk-on-delete/README.md

 be added to the changelogs.

 Currently hibernate only has no action or cascade as OnDeleteActions.
-Only adding an `@OnDelete(action = OnDeleteAction.CASCADE)` annotation will result in a change to the foreign key in the changelog.
+Because of this, only when adding a new foreign key with an `@OnDelete(action = OnDeleteAction.CASCADE)` annotation will result in a change to the foreign key in the changelog.
+Existing foreign keys will never have their on delete rule altered, and changes to these should be created manually in the changelog.

 ## Installation